-A wedding venue and restaurant in the heart of Toronto, Ricarda’s Restaurant is a personal favourite of mine.
+A wedding venue and restaurant in the heart of Toronto, this Ricarda’s Restaurant wedding is a personal favourite of mine.
 It features exposed brick walls, giant pillars that create an architectural statement and contemporary finishes.

 In this restaurant wedding venue, there’s natural light, glass and history all around.
 I can promise you, there’s not another Toronto wedding venue like it!
 I’ve seen it transform and adapt to the styles of two wedding couples, having been the photographer for this wedding and another light and airy wedding as well!

 Classy in a modern way — that’s how I would describe this Indian wedding.
 From the tropical theme to the custom-made dress with insanely beautiful details, Nastasha and Harry went all out with their international celebrations.

 Typical in Indian weddings but always phenomenally exciting, the groom’s entrance was a party on its own with a mini parade.
 His entrance, called a “Baraat” took place in the alleyway leading up to the doors of the restaurant.

 Need I say more?
 Nastasha certainly brought the tropics to Toronto.
 Her goal was to be unconventional, and it certainly was.
 Just look at the acaí, complete with coconut bowls.

 Another unique element was the use of a vintage phone for their guest book.
 Friends and family could “call” and leave voice messages for the couple to listen to later, and hang onto as a keepsake.

 Great food was a must for this couple so signature drinks didn’t require a second thought.
 Their dog, Pablo Escobark and his sister also brought a fun feeling to the day.
 When the 3-piece jazz band sang the song Harry proposed to (Thinkin Bout You by Frank Ocean), Nastasha sang along with no other than an ice cream cone as her “mic.”
 A unique moment and my favourite part of the whole day without a doubt.